Leong Jun Hao

 Leong Jun Hao (梁峻豪 (Liáng Jùnháo); born 13 July 1999) is a Malaysian badminton player.
-He was the boys' singles champion at the 2017 Asian Junior Championships.
+An Asian junior champion and world junior championship silver medalist, he won the boys' singles title at the 2017 Asian Junior Championships.
 This achievement was followed by a silver medal at World Junior Championships.

 Personal life

 Leong was born and raised in Kuala Lumpur to Celine Low and Anthony Leong.
 He started playing badminton for fun outside his house.
 At the age of 9, he started playing the sport seriously under his father's tutelage.
 Leong joined the Bukit Jalil Sports School (BJSS) at the age of 13.
 At the end of 2018, he injured his hip twice which resulted in his world ranking dropping from 40th to 120th.

 Career

 2017

 In July, Leong won the Asian Junior Championships by defeating Bai Yupeng in the final.
 In October, he reached the final of World Junior Championships where he lost to top seed, Kunlavut Vitidsarn, 21–17, 15–21, 9–21.
 In November, he reached his maiden senior final at the Malaysia International Challenge before losing to compatriot Iskandar Zulkarnain Zainuddin.